-We are authorizing you as HPH's fiscal intermediary to process subsequent years' requests for adjustments to the TEFRA limitations where HPH has request adjustments based on distortions similar to fiscal year $1989...^{1}$
+We are authorizing you as EH's fiscal intermediary to grant subsequent years' requests for adjustments provided the circumstances are the same as described in this application. . . .

 The Intermediary informed the Provider of HCFA's determination of the 3/31/89 exception request.
-On March 24,1993, the Provider made a follow-up of that determination with the Intermediary.
+On May 24,1993, the Provider made a follow-up of that determination with the Intermediary.
 The Provider indicated that it would submit the appropriate schedules to receive the adjustments to the TEFRA rates in the 1990 cost reports.
 The Intermediary never received an actual exception request for FYE 3/31/90 and the related supporting documentation.